Dramione Oneshot: 7th year AU, told from Blaise Zabini's perspective.

 "Because," he started, leaning forward as if getting ready for a rant.
 "It's fucking true.
 What sort of low-life could ever find himself falling for Hermione Granger?
 Just because she's smart, and not absolutely terrible to look at.
 Who would ever?
 It's disgusting."

 She smiled.
-"Yes.
-Would they be a low-life?
+"Yes, they'd have to be a low-life.
 Maybe that's why she's going to Hogsmeade with Weasel this weekend."

 There was a beat of silence.
 "She's…she's doing what?"